10 Shocking Facts About Counterfeit Electronics [Defense & Aerospace]

 The use of counterfeit electronic parts in defense systems can compromise performance and reliability, risk national security, and endanger the safety of military personnel.

-We've discussed the multibillion-dollar black market that is the counterfeit electronic parts industry and how it continues to adulterate the defense and aerospace supply chain.
+We've discussed the counterfeit electronic parts industry, the multibillion-dollar black market that continues to adulterate the defense and aerospace supply chain.

 If that blog post wasn't enough to disturb you, take a moment to absorb these 10 shocking facts about counterfeit electronic parts and their impact on the defense and aerospace markets.